- Outlook for the near future:

 - AUTHENTICATION INTERFACES

 - Benno Cloud includes a local user management for each individual tenant.
-It is accessible within the WebApp (assuming admin rights of the user).
+It is accessible within the WebApp (admin rights of the user required).

-Furthermore, the authentication of users can be done against a local LDAP or Active Directory (AD) or via OAuth2 (e.g. Microsoft Login, Google Login etc.). - When authenticating against a local system at the end customer, there should be no direct access to the LDAP service.
+Furthermore, the authentication of users can be against a local LDAP or Active Directory (AD) or via OAuth2 (e.g., Microsoft Login, Google Login, etc.) can be performed. - When authenticating against a local system at the end customer, there should be no direct access to the LDAP service.
 Instead, we provide a Debian GNU/Linux package for this purpose, with which Benno Cloud can perform the authentication against the internal LDAP directory via REST API.